[Feature] Fringe EU guests demonstrate decline of 'Putin's Davos'

 Frantz also signed the 2014 German letter on Crimea annexation and gave concerts in the Russian-occupied Crimean cities of Simferopol and Sevastopol four years later.

-In February 2023, he was also one of the first German cultural figures to sign an online petition urging Scholz to stop supplying arms to Ukraine.
+And in February 2023, he was one of the first German cultural figures to sign an online petition urging Scholz to stop supplying arms to Ukraine.

 He took part in just one session at SPIEF 2023, where he avoided direct criticism of the EU.